 Before Bayh-Dole the federal government did not own all inventions made with federal support.
 The claim the government did own all such inventions is simply not true.
 The Department of Defense, for instance, was adamant that contractors should have the right to own inventions made in defense contracted research.
 The NIH and NSF IPA programs permitted–no, required–each participating nonprofit to take ownership of each invention made with federal support when the nonprofit decided to file a patent application on the invention.
 More generally, the Kennedy patent policy of 1963 made it express that federal agencies could allow contractors to own inventions made with federal support, even for research contracts that otherwise were required by federal statute to start with a claim of federal ownership.
-[Agencies could allow such ownership upfront, contract by contract, or could allow such ownership after an invention had been made and reported, if doing so was in the public interest.
+Agencies could allow such ownership upfront, contract by contract, or could allow such ownership after an invention had been made and reported, if doing so was in the public interest.

 For nonprofits, then–especially those doing the bulk of federally sponsored research, and that from the NIH and NSF–the IPA program meant that the nonprofits, not the federal government, could step in and own any invention made with NIH or NSF funding whenever they wanted–or at least whenever they chose to file a patent application.
 The IPA program ran from the early 1950s to 1978, when it was shut down for good as ineffective.
 At best, there was a two-year gap between the end of the IPA program and Bayh-Dole.
 Even so, the implementing procedures for the Nixon revision of the Kennedy executive branch patent policy for those two years still allowed federal agencies to allow contractors to own, contract by contract or invention by invention.
-If a federal agency chose not to do so, it was because the agency determined it was not in the public interest not to do so, not because some statute or executive branch policy required federal ownership.]
+If a federal agency chose not to do so, it was because the agency determined it was not in the public interest not to permit contractor ownership, not because some statute or executive branch policy required federal ownership.

 Federal ownership of inventions, too, was very different than for private owners of inventions.
 When a federal agency asserted ownership of an invention, it generally dedicated the invention to public use.